Populism in the United States: Huey Long

-Huey Long was the governor of Louisiana (1928–1932) and a US senator (1932–1935).
+Huey Long was the governor of Louisiana (1928–1932) and a U.S. senator (1932–1935).
 He has been referred to as a demagogue and a populist, with his slogan being "every man a king".
 He advocated for wealth redistribution through the Share Our Wealth initiative.
-After announcing a bid to run in the 1936 United States presidential election, he was assassinated.
+After announcing a bid to run in the 1936 U.S. presidential election, he was assassinated.
+The initiative aimed to end the depression by ‘breaking the power of the rich’.
+This set out by Long, intended to limit the wealth of individuals through taxation whilst providing a ‘homestead’ (financial aid) to people to climb up the economic ladder.
+No clear plan was made to enforce and institutionalise these proposed changes which led to the plans ultimate fail.
+Long’s charisma and ability in his speeches were the most central part to this movement and a general trend amongst populist figures.

 George Wallace

-George Wallace was a governor of Alabama who ran for president four times, seeking the Democratic Party nomination in 1964, 1972, and 1976, as well as being the candidate for the American Independent Party in the 1968 United States presidential election.
+George Wallace was a governor of Alabama who ran for president four times, seeking the Democratic Party nomination in 1964, 1972, and 1976, as well as being the candidate for the American Independent Party in the 1968 U.S. presidential election.
 In 1972, he was shot five times while campaigning and left paralyzed from the waist down.
-His main political ambition was to protect segregation, proclaiming, "say segregation now, segregation tomorrow, segregation forever."
+His main political ambition was to protect segregation, proclaiming, "say segregation now, segregation tomorrow, segregation forever".
 He also singled out "pointy-headed intellectuals" and "briefcase-toting bureaucrats", leading to his being labeled a populist.
+His popular and charismatic approach during his rallies and speeches allowed him to capture the voice and support of the white working class in this period.
+He also assumed the role of the voice of white working-class conservatism in which, we see "the triumph of Wallace-style Conservatism in American Politics."
+His personal ambitions largely around segregation and anti-elite sentiment oriented his supporters toward a politics of exclusion with regards to who they consider part of "the people" Wallace set out to protect.

 Ross Perot

-Ross Perot has also been associated with American populism and has been called a "billionaire populist".
-He ran as a third party candidate in the 1992 United States presidential election, gaining 19 million votes.
+Ross Perot has been associated with American populism and has been called a "billionaire populist".
+He ran as a third party candidate in the 1992 U.S. presidential election, gaining 19 million votes.
 Among his policy proposals was the instalment of e-democracy for direct democratic decision-making.
+He ran again as a third party candidate in the 1996 U.S. presidential election, gaining 8 million votes.

-Donald Trump later considered running for Perot's Reform party in the 2000 United States presidential election.
+Donald Trump later considered running for Perot's Reform Party in the 2000 U.S. presidential election.

 Sarah Palin

-Sarah Palin was the governor of Alaska from 2006 to 2009 and the vice presidential candidate for the 2008 United States presidential election.
+Sarah Palin was the governor of Alaska from 2006 to 2009 and the vice-presidential candidate for the 2008 U.S. presidential election.
 She has been referred to as a cultural populist in the vein of Wallace.